 5. Making the Resume Too Long

 Most recent grads only need one page to explain their job experience and education.
 Even experienced professionals are advised to stick to two pages at most — long resumes often get thrown in the trash.
+Keep your resume concise and to the point.

 6. Adding a Picture